epfl-lara/smart/README.md

-Stainless 0.1s is a fork of [Stainless](https://github.com/epfl-lara/stainless) which showcases formal verification of smart contracts written in a subset of Scala, and their compilation to Solidity.
+Stainless 0.1s is a fork of [Stainless](https://github.com/epfl-lara/stainless) which showcases formal verification of smart contracts written in a subset of Scala, and the compiler of this subset to Solidity.

-# Disclaimer

-Support for smart contracts is highly experimental.
-This fork is in active development and subject to frequent changes.
-Only use it with great caution and at your own risk.

 # Installation

 ```bash
 $ git clone https://github.com/epfl-lara/smart.git